Close menu

 Scalability

-The whole purpose of boosting effectiveness and efficiency in customer service is so you can grow your company and its bottom line.
+The whole purpose of boosting effectiveness and efficiency in customer service is to grow your company and its bottom line.
 This is why you must also consider the scalability of your top knowledge base solutions before deciding which one to invest in.

 Pricing

-And as the saying goes, you get what you pay for.
+As the saying goes, you get what you pay for.
 The key here is to evaluate which offers the best value in pricing—i.e., the price of the product/service versus what you get from it.
-Look at your potential vendors’ customer case studies to get a better understanding of the value other users are getting from the platform, and if available, see if the vendors have ROI metrics from their current customer base.
+Look at your potential vendors’ customer case studies to better understand the value other users are getting from the platform, and if available, see if the vendors have ROI metrics from their current customer base.